Aelorix/Aelorix/README.md

 ### scuffed dev stuff

+Contact me at zombiedevv@gmail.com or @ZombieDevv on discord

 I work with Python, java, and c#

 Most of my stuff is related to server backends